erandi-estrada/MDEF-Portfolio/docs/Unpacking/Unpacking.md

             <p>The MacBook is a portable computing device designed to process information, display visual output, and allow users to interact with digital content through its screen, keyboard, camera, trackpad, and built-in media and connectivity ports.</p>

    <h3>How does it work?</h3>
-            <p><strong>Mechanical:</strong> The MacBook's mechanical systems support and protect its internal components through hinges, pressure switches, and cooling systems.</p>
+            <p><strong>Mechanical:</strong> The MacBook’s mechanical systems support and protect its internal components.
+The hinge allows the screen to open and close, the keyboard uses pressure switches to register input, the trackpad uses a rigid surface over a sensor layer, and the cooling system uses a fan and to move heat away from the processor.
+The case holds all components in alignment and enables physical interaction.</p>
-            <p><strong>Electrical:</strong> Power flows from the battery through voltage regulators to the logic board, enabling communication between all components.</p>
+            <p><strong>Electrical:</strong> The MacBook operates through interconnected electrical systems.
+Power flows from the battery and power adapter through voltage regulators to the logic board, where circuits distribute energy to the CPU, memory, storage, display, and other parts of the computer.
+Electrical signals move between components via buses, connectors, and wiring, enabling communication between sensors, input devices, and processing hardware.</p>
-            <p><strong>Digital:</strong> Firmware and software translate user actions into computational tasks through the operating system and embedded controllers.</p>
+            <p><strong>Digital:</strong> Digital operation is handled by firmware and software that translate user actions into computational tasks.
+The operating system coordinates memory, processes input, manages storage, and controls the display.
+Embedded controllers interpret keyboard and trackpad signals, while system firmware initializes hardware and manages low-level logic.
+Together, these digital layers enable the MacBook to run applications, process data, and execute user commands.</p>
         </div>
     </div>